SoftwareTrinkets/software-trinkets-website/content/posts/PublishSite/index.md

   - GitHub Actions
   - Domain
 draft: true
 ---

 After creating this site I've been changing what I want it to look like, created a logo, finished a second post so it wouldn't be that empty when I launched it.
 But after all that procrastination it was time to get it online.
-I didn't think this would be too big a deal, but honestly, it took me longer than expected.

-## The plan

-So the plan was the following:

-- Think of a name.
-- Register a domain name.
-- Use an email address connected to that domain name to create a new GitHub page (since my normal email is already attached to an account there)
-- Create a new GitHub repo with all this code on it.
-- Set up GitHub Pages with the generated site
+This turned out to be a little more tricky than I anticipated, so it seemed like a perfect thing to write another blog post about.
+In this post I'll document:
+- How I went from a local running Hugo generated website to hosting it through GitHub Pages
+- Creating the automation to build it all through GitHub instead of locally
-- Route this to my custom domain
+- Setting it up through my custom domain.

 ## The reality

 I've never registered a domain name before, I know, embarrassing.
 Better late than never though, but it was still a bit daunting.
 Apparently you can't just google or check the domains, just in case something is watching for that and getting it before you can.
 So you have to do a terminal check for the domain you want, see if it returns anything.
-`TODO: The way to check here`
+`nslookup www.yourdomain.something`
 After checking that the domain was still available I went to the organisation that manages names in the Netherlands. https://www.sidn.nl.
 I'm going for a .nl domain, since that's very cheap and good enough for my purposes.
 The first year of this domain will cost me roughly 1 Euro, hard to beat that kind of price.
 After that it's about 10.
 Something that's also good to keep in mind, there's cheap options where you get both hosting and they'll get a domain name for you.
 However, after that you don't own the domain name, and if you want to switch to another service you're basically out of luck.
+So you need a [registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) to manage all that yourself.

 ## Getting the site on GitHub Pages